The Red Canyon offers a stunning hike in southern Israel. Moreover, the trail is short, circular, free, and you can reach it by bus.

 Summary

-The Red Canyon Trail took us about one and a half hours.
-Though several ladders were on the way, my daughter in the first grade had no difficulties completing the track.
+The short Red Canyon track took us about one and a half hours.
+Though several ladders were on the way, my daughter in the first grade had no difficulties completing the route.

-We enjoyed this route, and this is probably one of the most beautiful trails in Israel.
-Moreover, it is cyclic and not extended.
-Thus, families with children and less fit people can appreciate it as well.
+We enjoyed this route, which is probably one of the most beautiful trails in Israel.
+Moreover, it is a loop and short trail.
+Thus, families with children and less fit people can also appreciate it.
 I highly recommend it.

 Have you ever hiked at the Red Canyon?
 Tell us about your experience in the comments below.